 Who May Nominate?

-NAEA members who meet the established criteria.
-Membership is not required for the Distinguished Service (Outside the Profession) award, the COMC J. Eugene Grigsby award, or the Eisner Lifetime Achievement award.
+NAEA members who meet the established criteria are eligible for nomination.
+NAEA membership is not required for the Distinguished Service Outside the Profession award, the COMC J. Eugene Grigsby award, or the Eisner Lifetime Achievement award.
+See complete eligibility details in the Awards Program Booklet.

 Nominations and supporting documentation are submitted to the NAEA Awards Coordinator.
-State/province award committees select their own state/province award recipient and submit the name to the national office on the official State/Province Art Educator form (download form below or email firstname.lastname@example.org.
+State/province award committees select their own state/province award recipient and submit the name to the NAEA on the official State/Province Art Educator form (download form here or email email@example.com).
 Contact your state/province association for guidelines.

-Award packets must be submitted by October 1, unless otherwise stated.
-This timeline allows the selection committees sufficient time to review documentation, verify membership, make final decisions and submit the names of winning recipients to the national office.
-Note: The national office processes, verifies, engraves, labels, packs and ships over 120 awards.
-Nominations submitted after October 1 will not be considered.
+Nominations must be submitted by October 1, unless otherwise stated.
+This timeline allows the selection committees sufficient time to review documentation, verify membership, make final decisions, and submit the names of winning recipients to NAEA.

-Upon notification, each award recipient is asked to provide pertinent information so press releases may be sent by the national office to employers, local media, art departments, school administrators, etc.
+Upon notification, each award recipient is asked to provide pertinent information so press releases may be sent by NAEA to employers, local media, art departments, school administrators, etc.